Michael-Regan03/2024-CA326-mregan-lifelens/technical_manual/technical_manual.md

 - **Date Time Formatting**: Provides flexible date time formats which are used to visualise data on different timespans.

-## 2.5 Devations from SRS
+## 2.5 Deviations from SRS
 ### 2.5.1 Activity Suggestions
-- **Description**: The feature in which the Life Lens system was excluded from the final Life Lens application.
+- **Description**: The feature in which the Life Lens system suggests future activities to the user was excluded from the final Life Lens application.
-- **Reasoning**: This feature was removed due to time constraights and also it offered no further technical difficulty given it would simply be prompting for activity sugresstions from frontedn to backend.
+- **Reasoning**: This feature was removed due to time constraints and also it offered no further technical difficulty given it would simply be prompting for activity suggestions from frontend to backend.

 ### 2.5.2 Text Generation API
-- **Description**: The feature in which the Life Lens system prompts a text generatiom API was excluded from the final Life Lens application.
+- **Description**: The feature in which the Life Lens system prompts a text generation API was excluded from the final Life Lens application.
-- **Reasoning**: This feature was removed due to time constraights and also it didnt seem to seamlessly fit in with Life Lens other functionality
+- **Reasoning**: This feature was removed due to time constraints and also it didn't seem to seamlessly fit in with Life Len's other functionality

 # 3 High Level Design
 ## 3.1 Design Overview

 ## 3.2 Component Interaction Diagram

-## 3.3 Data Flow Diagram

-## 3.4 Database Design
+## 3.3 Database Design
-### 3.4.1 Storing Life Log Data
+### 3.3.1 Storing Life Log Data
 This is how Lifelog Data is represented in a CSV file where every entry represents a minute in time recorded with a unix timestamp.

 |ts|action|actionOption|actionSub|actionSubOption| condition|conditionSub1Option|conditionSub2Option|place| emotionPositive | emotionTension | activity |